RenaNguyen1997/NotebookLM-Experiment-Results/result/source-management.md

 # Experiment 1: Source Management Functionality
 ### **Objectives**
-Test the ability of NotebookLM to upload and read different types of sources
+Through this experiment, we aim to assess NotebookLM's capabilities in handling different file formats and its efficiency in managing updates and visual content.

 ---

 ### **Method**
-3 different files will be uploaded via 3 different methods
+While NotebookLM supports various file formats, we will focus on three specific types due to time constraints.
+These selected types represent different methods of input:

-- Google Docs:
+-	Google Docs: A cloud-based platform allowing real-time updates and adjustments.
-- PDF:
+-	PDF: An offline format that can be uploaded directly if the file is available on the local machine.
-- Parsed text:
+-	Parsed Text: Instead of uploading or granting access to another platform, users can copy and paste text directly into the NotebookLM system without complicated settings.

-The experiment is carried out to answer the following questions:
+The data for this experiment can be found in the GitHub repository under the folder named "Data" (please click on the hyperlink).
+This experiment aims to evaluate NotebookLM's performance in recognizing and handling various file types.
+We will focus on the following key questions:

-- If the file has been well recognized with simple questions
+-	File Recognition: Does NotebookLM accurately recognize and respond to simple questions based on the content of each uploaded file?
-- If the graphs, pictures, and tables are well-recognized
+-	Recognition of Visual Elements: Are graphs, images, and tables correctly identified and interpreted within the files?
-- After updating the Google Docs, can we see the updating request?
+-	Update Notifications: After making updates to the Google Docs file, is there a visible notification indicating that an update request has been generated?
-- If the Google Docs file is updated accordingly once the update request
+-	File Synchronization: Once an update request is made, is the Google Docs file accurately updated to reflect the changes?

 ---